dvVenuto/dvvenuto.github.io/index.md

 <img class="profile-picture" src="pic.jpg">

 Hi!
 I am David, a student at McGill University graduating in May 2018.
 I am starting my PhD in Computer Science in September 2018 and will be choosing a school very soon.
-I have been involved in machine learning and bioinformatics research at McGill studying convex optimization problems for kernel machines and convolutional neural networks.
+I have been involved in machine learning and bioinformatics research at McGill in addition to other labs all of the world.

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+For more info see my [GitHub](https://github.com/dvVenuto)

 ## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.
+Convex optimization problems for kernel machines and convolutional neural networks for computer vision.

 ## Publications